SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 > cf restage myApp
 ```

-> Note: The commands above are for the Redis service provided by Pivotal on Cloud Foundry.
-If you are using a different service you will have to adjust the `create-service` command.
+>NOTE: The preceding commands are for the Redis service provided by Pivotal on Cloud Foundry.
+If you use a different service, you have to adjust the `create-service` command.

-Once the service is bound to your application, the settings will be available in `VCAP_SERVICES`.
-See [Reading Configuration Values](#reading-configuration-values) for more information on reading configuration values.
+Once the service is bound to your application, the settings are available in `VCAP_SERVICES`.
+See [Reading Configuration Values](#reading-configuration-values).

 ### 3.2.3 Add Redis IConnectionMultiplexer

 The next step is to add the StackExchange Redis `IConnectionMultiplexer` to your service container.

-You do this in the `ConfigureServices()` method of the `Startup` class by using the Steeltoe Redis Connector as follows:
+You can do so in the `ConfigureServices()` method of the `Startup` class by using the Steeltoe Redis Connector, as follows:

 ```csharp
 using Steeltoe.CloudFoundry.Connector.Redis;